pecs2018/pecs2018.github.io/submissions.md

 Abstract submission process:

+ - Abstracts will be submitted as:
- - Single page PDF document on US letter sized paper with one-inch margins, using at least a 10 point font.
+    - a single page PDF document
+    - US letter sized paper with one-inch margins
+    - using at least a 10 point font (12 point preferred).
- - The abstract should include, in order:
+ - The abstract format is otherwise flexible, but should include, in order:
     - a title
     - an author list including affiliations; presenting author underlined
     - abstract text approximately 500 words in length